Why Relying Only on Market Comps in Valuation is a Bad Idea

-When it comes to business valuation, market comparables or comps is a commonly used method.
-In essence, you compare the target business to similar businesses that have been sold recently.
+If you pick up a business appraisal report you are very likely to run across the market comparables or comps used in value analysis.
+In essence, the comps let you compare the target business to similar businesses that have been sold recently.
 While this method has its merits, relying solely on market comps can be unwise for several reasons.
 To obtain a more accurate and comprehensive valuation, you should also consider methods such as Discounted Cash Flow (DCF) and Capitalized Earnings under the income approach.

 Combining business valuation methods is the best practice for accurate and defensible business valuation.
 That is why ValuAdder Business Valuation Tools offers all of these methods in one software package.